 Wondering who’s making the most money in this country, and what they studied to get there?
 An in-depth survey of Canadian households from Statistics Canada has the answers.

-(To come up with these figures, the team at Stats Can surveyed roughly 4.5 million households across Canada were selected for the NHS, representing about one-third of all households.)
+To come up with these figures, the team at Stats Can surveyed roughly 4.5 million households across Canada selected for the NHS, representing about one-third of all households.

-The demographic group most likely to be pulling in the big bucks are older married men.
-Men accounted for 79.5 per cent of the top 1 per cent of income recipients (while accounting for 74.4 per cent and 69.1 per cent of the top 5 and ten per cent respectively).
+The most likely demographic group pulling in the big bucks is older married men.
+Men accounted for 79.5 percent of the top 1 percent of income recipients (while accounting for 74.4 percent and 69.1 percent of the top 5 and ten percent respectively).

 Here is where you can review the full data from the National Household Survey from Statistics Canada.